hecanjog/audibleelectricity.com/_posts/2015-11-04-mike-hodnick-dan-of-earth.markdown

 ---
 layout: show
-title: "Mike Hodnick / Dan of Earth"
+title: "Kindohm / Dan of Earth"
 categories: shows
 starts: 7:00pm
 price: FREE
 ---

-## Mike Hodnick
+## Kindohm

-[Mike Hodnick][mike] is an independent software developer and electronic music producer.
+[Mike Hodnick][mike] AKA Kindohm is an independent software developer and electronic music producer.
 He strives for unique and risky live performances through the use of live-coding and (often) improvisation, and enjoys exploring the extreme minimalism and complexity in static, algorithmic compositions.